isaacwisdom/reMouseableApp/README.md

 # reMouseableApp
-macOS Applescript wrapper for reMouseable to make it behave like an application
+A macOS Applescript wrapper for Kevin Conway's https://github.com/kevinconway/remouseable to make it behave like an application in macOS.